 Increasingly, parts of a service station may be leased out to another company.
 This means there is not actually one company operating the whole site, but two or more.
 Only the main landowner will usually regarded as the "operator", and they will pass on any enquiries.

-Many a-road services have been built by a land management company, who then sell different parts of the land to different companies, meaning there is no operator by our definition.
-It is clearer to refer to each of the facility providers as "owners".
+Many A-road services have been built by a land management company, who then sell different parts of the land to different companies, meaning there is no operator by our definition.
+It is clearer to refer to each of the facility providers as "owners", but sometimes 'operator' will be used to describe the owner of the main restaurant, if there is one.

 Margram is an example of a company who engaged in a similar strategy, but as they owned motorway services, they had to give a brand name to use on the motorway signs.
 They gave the name of their main facility, McDonald's.
 This means McDonald's is the operator and Margram was merely the company who owned the land.
 However, this could cause confusion with McDonald's' wider business strategy, so in this case a clarification is normally required.